symfony/symfony-docs/reference/constraints/Email.rst

 This option defines the pattern used to validate the email address.
 Valid values are:

 * ``loose`` uses a simple regular expression (just checks that at least one ``@`` character is present, etc.).
-This validation is too simple and it's recommended to use one of the other modes instead;
+This validation is too simple and it is recommended to use one of the other modes instead;
 * ``html5`` uses the same regular expression as the `HTML5 email input element`_,
   making the backend validation consistent with the one provided by browsers;